MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

 * If you see unexpected errors when trying to build the Blank App template, see [Re-install the Cordova CLI pre-processor](#vstac).

-    >**Caution:**
+    > [!WARNING]
-  If you are migrating a project from an earlier version of Visual Studio, see this [migration information](https://github.com/Microsoft/cordova-docs/blob/master/known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015) (github).
+    > If you are migrating a project from an earlier version of Visual Studio, see this [migration information](https://github.com/Microsoft/cordova-docs/blob/master/known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015) (github).

 ##<a name="ThirdParty"></a>Install dependencies manually
 If you choose not to install one or more dependencies with the extension, you can install them later manually.